Part of our resume writing series:- Overview

 - Avoiding the Top 10 Pitfalls of Resume Writing

 In a competitive academic and job market, many students or recent grads find themselves lost in the shuffle, especially when other applicants have similar academic or work histories.
 Academic and work accomplishments are what set you apart from the hundreds, perhaps thousands, of other candidates vying for the same seat in college or that job you really want.
 Admissions directors and hiring managers know that past achievement usually predicts future performance.
 They also know that achievers are self-starters, motivated, and an asset to their school or company.

-Remember, admission directors and hiring managers have dozens of resumes to review on a daily basis.
-In that sea of paper, accomplishments are what capture and retain their interest, so to make certain that you get noticed, highlight your academic or work-related honors, awards and accomplishments.
+Remember, admissions directors and hiring managers have dozens of resumes to review on a daily basis.
+In that sea of paper, accomplishments are what capture and retain their interest, so to make certain that you get noticed, highlight your academic or work-related honors, awards, and accomplishments.

 What is an accomplishment?